-Figure 122: Illustration Of Behaviour Of Separate Analysis Vs. Concurrent Thermal And Rail Loading as an origin for the loaded resistance curve, the key difference between the two approaches is that the LUSAS analysis enforces the track resistance at which plasticity occurs instead of allowing the potential for an apparent increase in the track resistance equal up to the unloaded plus the loaded track resistance.
+Figure 122: Illustration Of Behaviour Of Separate Analysis Vs. Concurrent Thermal And Rail Loading

+Similar comparisons can be made between the separate analysis and the LUSAS analysis - Figure 123.
+While both of these effectively use the 'Thermal Alone' location as an origin for the loaded resistance curve, the key difference between the two approaches is that the LUSAS analysis enforces the track resistance at which plasticity occurs instead of allowing the potential for an apparent increase in the track resistance equal up to the unloaded plus the loaded track resistance.